vishvAsa/kAvyam/laxyam/padyam/kokilA-sandeshaH/1_pUrvabhAgaH.md

 As the beast cries out,
 Vijayā puts a stop to it, bursting into laughter.[^42] 87

+[^42]: The Bhagavathy Temple at Kodungallur; Vijayā is the goddess’ assistant

 </details>
 <p class="image"><img src="images/p10.jpg" alt="Route 10" /></p>